 The Manaslu Circuit Trek joins the Annapurna region with the Manaslu region, and you truly get the best of both.
 Many guides say the trail is comparable to the Annapurna Circuit Trek, but with fewer tourists.
 The amazing scenery never stops.
 From the forests, teeming with life, at the beginning of the trail, to the barren, rocky landscape above the clouds, you will constantly be in awe.
 Free your mind for a bit on the Manaslu Circuit Trek.
 Your biggest worry will be ‘where is the next best view?’

 After hoping out of the car, the beauty of Manaslu greets us.
 Pass through Gurung and other ethnic villages and experience their warm hospitality.
 Because so few trekkers take the Manalsu Circuit Trek, we are welcomed with open arms.
-There is a saying ‘Guest is God,’ and in these area, the residents truly practice this phrase.
+There is a saying ‘Guest is God,’ and in these areas, the residents truly practice this phrase.

 As we climb higher and move closer to the Tibetan border, the population is nearly all ethnically Tibetan and a different language is even spoken.
 It does not take long to realize that half of the appeal of trekking in the Himalayas goes beyond mountain views.
 The rich culture of the hills and mountains is invaluable.
 You will look at your own life differently after spending a few weeks in the various teahouses and homestays along the trail.